 Out-of-Network Provider.
 These Providers are not listed by UnitedHealthcare on myuhc.com.
 It is best to confirm with the Provider's office before you receive services if they are in the UHC Choice Plus Network or an Out-of-Network provider.
-Provider network status is subject to change.
+Provider network status is subject to change at any time.